Holes (novel): Names

 Throughout the novel, names act as a theme that allows the characters to disassociate their lives at Camp Green Lake from their lives back in the real world.
-Names also demonstrate irony—Camp Green Lake is not actually a camp, it's located in a desert, and there is no lake.
+Names also demonstrate irony—Camp Green Lake is not actually a camp, it is located in a desert, and there is no lake.
 The "campers" all label themselves differently and identify with names such as Armpit and X-Ray and the guards are referred to as counselors.
-One of the counselors, Mr. Pendanski, is referred to by the boys as "Mom", representing the absent parents at Camp Green Lake.
+One of the counselors, Mr. Pendanski, is referred to by the boys as "Mom," representing the absent parents at Camp Green Lake.
 Only the woman in charge is referred to in a prison-like way and is called "Warden".
 The different names allow the boys to bond and form a team based in their hatred for their work and the counselors.
 Many of the characters also have names that connect them to their family history, like the passing down of "Stanley Yelnats" and Zero's last name of Zeroni, and remind them how the actions of their ancestors affect their modern-day lives.
-Stanley is the fourth "Stanley Yelnats" in his family, a name that is passed down due to its palindromic nature and adds to the connection to family history.
+Stanley is the fourth Stanley Yelnats in his family, a name that is passed down due to its palindromic nature and adds to the connection to family history.
+In an interview, when asked about the significance of specific names in his novels, Louis Sachar says “when I get to naming characters, there's nothing leading up to it...a name is just a name.”
+He typically writes a name for a character, and moves on, because otherwise it disrupts his flow of writing.

 Labor

 Labor is seen throughout the novel as the children are forced to dig holes while at Camp Green Lake.
 This theme is unusual in children's literature as many authors portray children as carefree and without responsibility.
 If they do engage in work, it is synonymous with play.
 Critic Maria Nikolajeva contends that Holes is set apart through the not just manual, but forced labor Stanley and the other campers do daily.
-This is first referenced at the beginning of the book when the purpose of the camp is stated: "If you take a bad boy and make him dig a hole every day in the hot sun, it will turn him into a good boy".
+This is first referenced at the beginning of the book when the purpose of the camp is stated: "If you take a bad boy and make him dig a hole every day in the hot sun, it will turn him into a good boy."

+Masculinity

+Masculinity is seen in the novel through the depiction of "boyhood" and coming of age.
+Boyhood is portrayed as the separation and distancing from all things feminine, specifically a mother figure.
+Traits, symbols, and characters resembling femininity in Holes are portrayed as frightening and threatening, particularly represented by the only known female at the camp: the Warden.
+There are many instances of quotes and comments by characters within the novel labeling women and girls as being either incapable or undesirable, which was viewed as unacceptable.
+Particularly, Mr. Sir says "You're not in the Girl Scouts anymore," implying that girls are unable to do physical labor or build character unlike their counterparts.